MystenLabs/narwhal/benchmark/README.md

 The 'Consensus TPS' and 'Consensus latency' report the average throughput and latency without considering the client, respectively.
 The consensus latency thus refers to the time elapsed between the block's creation and its commit.
 In contrast, `End-to-end TPS` and `End-to-end latency` report the performance of the whole system, starting from when the client submits the transaction.
 The end-to-end latency is often called 'client-perceived latency'.
 To accurately measure this value without degrading performance, the client periodically submits 'sample' transactions that are tracked across all the modules until they get committed into a block; the benchmark scripts use sample transactions to estimate the end-to-end latency.

 ## AWS Benchmarks
-This repo integrates various python scripts to deploy and benchmark the codebase on [Amazon Web Services (AWS)](https://aws.amazon.com).
+This repo integrates various Python scripts to deploy and benchmark the codebase on [Amazon Web Services (AWS)](https://aws.amazon.com).
 They are particularly useful to run benchmarks in the WAN, across multiple data centers.
 This section provides a step-by-step tutorial explaining how to use them.

 ### Step 1.
 Set up your AWS credentials
 Set up your AWS credentials to enable programmatic access to your account from your local machine.
 These credentials will authorize your machine to create, delete, and edit instances on your AWS account programmatically.
 First of all, [find your 'access key id' and 'secret access key'](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-creds).
 Then, create a file `~/.aws/credentials` with the following content: